 Longlands Primary School -Celebrating British Values.

-The Department for Education has recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
 We ensure that British Values are introduced, discussed and lived out through the ethos and work of the school.
-All curriculum areas provide a vehicle for furthering understanding of these concepts and, in particular, our RE, SMSC, and focus on our Golden Rules lessons provide excellent opportunities to deepen and develop understanding.
+All curriculum areas provide a vehicle for furthering understanding of these concepts and, in particular, our RE, SMSC, and focus on our Golden Rules lessons on; Be Ready, Be Respectful and Be Safe provide excellent opportunities to deepen and develop understanding.

 We further promote these values across our broad, balanced and developing curriculum, through our own values of the three E's:

 Everybody is Valued